yob/pgredis/README.md

 ## TODO

-* spec and implement a few connection commands, like ECHO, PING and QUIT
 * spec and implement list commands (or at least the ones required by sidekiq)
 * improve stdout/stderr of the server
   * log in a consistent way